Isaac5886/Predictive-analytics-of-E-commerce-companies-/README.md

 4.   predictive model
 5. Evaluate model

+##   EXPLORATORY DATA ANALYSIS (EDA)

+    Exploratory Data Analysis (EDA) aims to uncover patterns and relationships in e-commerce datasets to provide better insights into customer behaviour and website usage.
+The analysis includes statistical measures and distributive statistics, including mean, median, mode, standard deviation, minimum, and maximum values.
+  ProductRelated_Duration has the highest mean value of 1194.746220, while Bounce Rates have the lowest mean at 0.022191.
+The standard deviation for ProductRelated_Duration is the highest at 1913.669288 indicating significant variability in how long customers engage with product pages.

  ##    FEATURE SELECTION

    In the Random Forest Classifier model, the most influential feature is Page Values, with an importance score of 39%.
 This suggests that the monetary value attributed to each page plays a key role in driving revenue.
 Next, Product Related_Duration and Exit Rates share an equal importance score of